© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-Celtic temple in Greenwich Park is a scheduled monument protected by Historic England under reference 1021439.
 View the official record →

-The Romano-Celtic temple in Greenwich Park is a scheduled ancient monument dating to the Roman period.
+The Romano-Celtic temple in Greenwich Park is a scheduled ancient monument of Romano-British date, positioned within the historic parkland of Greenwich in south-east London.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021439.

 Romano-Celtic temple in Greenwich Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021439.